 The Fijian people have a strong sense of their own culture and customs and highly developed sense of honor.
 The locals are generally very friendly and welcoming.
 Within Fijian villages, tribal alliances are still intact and money does not play a significant role in their daily lives.
 Visitors are not always accustomed to the slow work pace (they call it “Fiji time”).
 Do not worry too much about this, just go with the flow!

-The Home Stay placements involve a simple yet effective orientation which includes a basic tour of the area and an overview of the project including any necessary permits, paperwork and logistics.
+The Home Stay placements involve a simple yet effective orientation which includes a tour of the local area and an overview of the project including any necessary permits, paperwork and logistics.
 In most cases you will have 1 to 2 days to ease your way into the culture and settle into your new surrounds before commencing in your designated program.

 For home stay placements, arrival and departure airport transfers are included in the cost of your volunteer program for a pick-up from Nadi to the Nadi / Lautoka areas.
 Transportation to/from your home stay to the placement each day is generally your responsibility, however your home stay family will assist you and ensure you receive local rates for any costs involved.
 We’ll place you as close as possible to the placement to limit daily travel times.
 Expect between 5-30 min each way for a small local transport fee (approx $2 p/day).